 You can create multiple Views for each property (domain/site/network) in Google Analytics.
 Multiple Views allow you to create more narrowly tailored reports, which has the added benefit of cleaning up the data as Google separates it from the rest.

 10.6 SettingsCopy chapter anchor to clipboard

-The Settings area is where site admins can modify Beehive’s configuration to enable various users and/or user roles to view statistics and adjust plugin settings.
+The Settings area is where site admins can modify Beehive’s configuration to manage plugin data, enable various users and/or user roles to view statistics and adjust plugin settings.

 Here you can determine who can see the data and reports compiled by your analytics account.

 Select either the user roles or the capability required to view your statistics in the WordPress Dashboard area.

 To adjust this per user role, click on the Roles tab, then toggle on the ones who you want to be able to view the stats.